-- " The data sets consisted of: static vintage data on defaults, static vintage data on recoveries, dynamic delinquency information and dynamic prepayment information. - " We have received the following set of data: (i) new production (vintages 2013-2023) as originated since inception from Alba Leasing in 2010.
-Note, only leases originated by Alba Leasing (i.e. New Production) are eligible for this transaction.
+- " The data sets consisted of: static vintage data on defaults, static vintage data on recoveries, dynamic delinquency information and dynamic prepayment information. - " We have received the following set of data: (i) vintages 2014-2024 for defaults and 2015-2024 for recoveries, covering leases originated since inception from of Leasing in 2010.
+Note that only leases originated by Alba Leasing are eligible for this transaction.

-The data received on the new production does not cover a full economic cycle.
+The data received on the new production does not cover a full economic cycle, considering the peculiarities of the pandemic period.
 However, it covers a period of 10 years, which is in line with the original contract maturity for most lease contracts in the actual portfolio except for the real estate leases.
 Static default curves flatten out for all sub-pools before or after 20 quarters, except for the real estate portion.

-Cumulative default rate (New Production) for auto assets sub-pool
+Cumulative default rate for Auto assets Sub-Pool